- Hits: 6148

 Your Story Disability Legal Support is a free, independent legal service supporting people with disability to safely share their stories with the Disability Royal Commission.

-Are you a person with disability who does not have their drivers licence?
-Are you ever stuck when applying for certain things because they consider a drivers licence the most important identification tool?
-Fear no more, Ideas has researched and listed different types of ID that could help you out.
+Are you a person with disability who does not have a driver's licence?
+Are you ever stuck when applying for certain things because they consider a driver's licence the most important identification tool?
+Fear no more; Ideas has researched and listed different types of ID that could help you out.

 Are you 60+ years old and wouldn't mind saving a little more money on everyday things?
 That is where the Seniors Card initiative comes in.
 Each state and territory has different eligibility requirements and ways to apply, so we have taken the information for each of them and put it in one easy to access spot below.